linkerd/linkerd/linkerd/docs/namer.md

 Key | Required | Description
 --- | -------- | -----------
-prefix | yes | Tells linkerd to resolve the request path using the k8s-external namer. namespace | yes | The Kubernetes namespace. port-name | yes | The port name. svc-name | yes | The name of the service.
+prefix | yes | Tells linkerd to resolve the request path using the k8s external namer. namespace | yes | The Kubernetes namespace. port-name | yes | The port name. svc-name | yes | The name of the service.